 The states’ judicial systems are usually two-tiered, with first instance courts and appellate collegiate courts.
 However, amparo challenges can be submitted against judgments issued by the appellate courts.

 Federal courts have jurisdiction over commercial disputes, but in cases dealing only with private interest, the claimant can choose to file a claim in either a federal or a state court.

 Courts are organised by subject matter jurisdiction.
-It depends on the amount of cases in each circuit or state, but there are usually civil/commercial courts, administrative courts, family courts, and criminal courts.
+It depends on the number of cases in each circuit or state, but there are usually civil/commercial courts, administrative courts, family courts and criminal courts.

 Court filings are not open to the public; only interested parties have access to the judicial records.
-However, federal courts publish a summary redacted version of every ruling and a redacted version of the final judgment.
+However, federal courts publish a redacted summary version of every ruling and a redacted version of the final judgment.

 Parties can request the court to keep certain documents confidential, in which case they are not added to the record and access to them is controlled by a court clerk.

 Only attorneys admitted to practise law in Mexico are allowed to appear as counsel before Mexican courts.
-To be admitted to practise law before a Mexican court, a lawyer must hold a law degree, hold a professional licence to practise law issued by the General Director of Professions of the Ministry of Public Education, and register that professional licence before Federal Courts or the State’s Superior Court.
+To be admitted to practise law before a Mexican court, a lawyer must hold a law degree and a professional licence to practise law issued by the General Director of Professions of the Ministry of Public Education, and must register that professional licence before Federal Courts or the State’s Superior Court.

 Litigation funding by a third party is not regulated in Mexico.
 Since there is no restriction in the applicable laws, third-party funding is generally allowed.

 Any type of lawsuit is available for third-party funding.